theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 4. Setup the plugin settings navigating through the left main menu: Digital Challenge > Skroutz/BestPrice XML

 == Changelog ==
+= 1.2.0 =
+*Release Date - 1 Oct 2025*
+* Feature: New settings field to set a global price increase to all products.
+* Feature: New product field to set a custom product "Skroutz Price" just for your feeds.
+* Improvement: Better handling of huge XML files.
+* Compatibility: Checked with the latest WordPress and WooCommerce versions.

 = 1.1.2 =
 *Release Date - 23 May 2025*
 * Feature: Add option to add "One Size" to Skroutz <size> field, if product has no size information.